Red Bird of Paradise Care Guide

 Propagating the Red Bird of Paradise

-The Red Bird of Paradise can be successfully propagated with seeds.
-To do so, save seeds from a mature plant by removing bloom stalks immediately when the seed pods turn brown.
+To start propagating, save seeds from a mature plant by removing bloom stalks immediately when the brown seeds appear in the seed pods.

 Then place them in paper bags so that they can dry out completely.
 Because these seeds have a hard outer shell, they will need to be penetrated through scarification so that germination can be successful.